coopyey/ttrpg-campaign-site/content/Seal of Infinity/Session Notes/Session 014.md

 Campaign: Seal of Infinity
 Session Date: 2023-10-02
 ---
+**Session Date:** 10/2/2023

 The gentleman who comes in is very bombastic and currently crowded by everyone.
-He announces he has as shard of the Seal of Infinity.
-I sneakily cast detect magic and can tell that he’s emanating magic so he may not be lying.
-Mary and Tabby say that it seems silly he might be announcing it given the danger, but Faylen points out that if he had a cool power to make earthquakes like Bosch and he didn’t have friends to keep him level, he might end up arrogant and announcing things too.
+He announces he has as shard of the [[Seal of Infinity]]. [[Faylen]] sneakily casts detect magic and can tell that he’s emanating magic so he may not be lying. [[Mary]] and [[Tabby]] say that it seems silly he might be announcing it given the danger, but Faylen points out that if he had a cool power to make earthquakes like [[Bosch]] and he didn’t have friends to keep him level, he might end up arrogant and announcing things too.
 Mary does her sense nature to see if she can discern if it’s actually a shard of the Seal of Infinity and she isn’t quite sure, so she suggests we lay low and keep an eye on him.
 Tabby recommends a drinking contest to see if he can loosen the man’s tongue, and Faylen is all for this plan.

 We also discuss where Bosch has gone and realize that he’s not here in first class, and Faylen considers going to see if he can find him.

 ---

-Bosch sees someone he recognizes — Zerch Zilardo — a burger type, a goblin that Bosch had worked with in the past.
+Bosch sees someone he recognizes — [[Zerch]] Zilardo — a burglar type, a goblin that Bosch had worked with in the past.
 Previously he would not be able to afford tickets at all so this is a step up for him.
 Bosch hasn’t been noticed yet.

 A kid with a toy seal asks his mom if the toy seal is a piece of the Seal of Infinity.
 Bosch says aloud that likely the toy seal is more real than the seal the man has, and he starts to stir the pot so that the girl starts screaming, so the crowd begins to start discussing if it’s possible that this is real, and if magic can manifest as young as a little girl, and the like.
 Zerch speaks up and helps Bosch with all of this turning the crowd against the bombastic guy.
 The final form is that the entire crowd is asking questions and are primed to become a mob.